-Explorer Scouts continue the Scouting programme of Progressive Awards.
-The requirements of each stage become more challenging, reflecting the age and abilities of the young people undertaking the Awards.
+Explorers continue the scouting programme of progressive awards.
+The requirements of each stage become more challenging, reflecting the age and abilities of the young people undertaking the awards.

-The three stages of the Awards open to Explorer Scouts are (in ascending order):
+The three stages of the awards open to explorers are (in ascending order):

-Each level requires that Explorers demonstrate community, faith, self-motivation, personal discipline, and many other qualities.
+Each level requires explorers demonstrate community, faith, self-motivation, personal discipline, and many other qualities.

-It is open to all members of Scouting between the ages of 16-25, and is aimed at promoting self-reliance, teamwork, and adventurous spirit.
+The explorer belt is open to all members of scouting between the ages of 16-25, and is aimed at promoting self-reliance, teamwork, and adventurous spirit.